bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.16.18 - 2024/10/01 =
+* Tweak - Do not automatically change the quantity value according to min and max after the customer manually changed it
+* Dev - Add the bookacti_wc_cart_item_price hook to change a cart item price having a booking
+* Dev - Improve product selectbox compatibility with different variable product types

 = 1.16.17 - 2024/09/13 =
 * Fix - PHP error when a logged in user tries to validate the log in form